12 Tips For Getting A Good Night’s Sleep

 • Allergens

-And according to Women's Health, this gunk can block airflow through your bedding, thus raising your body temperature and affecting your sleep quality.
+According to Woman's Health, this gunk can block airflow through your bedding, thus raising your body temperature and affecting your sleep quality.

-And finally, it may be time to get new bedding.
+It could also be time to replace your bedding altogether.
 Here are the "lifespans" of bedroom items:

 • Mattresses - 6 to 8 years